-The Destrier was a particular kind of horse that was used by knights in wars, tournaments and jousting competitions during the medieval times.
-The name referred more to a general type of horse, specifically trained for wars and combats, rather than a specific breed.
+The Destrier was a stocky and powerful horse that was used by knights in wars, tournaments, and jousting competitions during medieval times.

-The name “Destrier” comes from a Latin word which means “right-sided”.
+The name “Destrier” comes from a Latin word that means “right-sided”.
 Different researchers have variously interpreted this.
-Some are of the view that the knights who jousted or fought on top of a Destrier were usually right-handed, so the horses were given a name which meant this accordingly.
+Some are of the view that the knights who jousted or fought on top of a Destrier were usually right-handed, so the horses were given a name that meant this accordingly.

 A different view makes more sense which holds that Destrier horses were probably trained to lead with their right foot in charging during wars and tournaments, and this specific aspect of the horse’s gait was referred to in its name.
 Some sources state that the Destrier was so-named because a knight’s squire led the horse with his right hand.

-A destrier was trained from the earliest days of his life and were highly preferred in all matters related to combat.
+A destrier was trained from the earliest days of his life and was highly preferred in all matters related to combat.
 A Destrier could easily sprint, stop, turn around and make other movements as required by the rider with perfect ease and speed.
-Because of their training, Destrier horses had strong hind-legs, letting them shift their weight and make rapid movements easily.
+Because of their training, Destrier horses had strong hind legs, letting them shift their weight and make rapid movements easily.

 Moreover, a Destrier had a strong jaw and a broad face so that there was a goodly width of space between the eyes.
 Many breeds of horses had such traits but the particular training of a Destrier honed and harnessed these traits, making them perfectly suited for combat and tourneys.

 Medieval sources offer many exaggerated accounts of the overall size of a typical Destrier horse.
-Recent researchers and archaeological evidence provides definite data on this front.
-According to recent researches, war horses such as Destriers probably ranged from 14 to 15 hands in height.
+Recent research and archaeological evidence provide definite data on this front.
+According to recent research, warhorses such as Destriers probably ranged from 14 to 15 hands in height.

-Drawing from the proof of medieval horse armours, other researches have confirmed this, further elaborating that at a maximum, the height of a Destrier probably rose to 16 hands.
-The size of a Destrier, then, was not unusual compared to a regular riding horses, and the Destrier stood apart only on account of its agility, strength and intelligence.
+Drawing from the proof of medieval horse armours, other researchers have confirmed this, further elaborating that at a maximum, the height of a Destrier probably rose to 16 hands.
+The size of a Destrier, then, was not unusual compared to regular riding horses, and the Destrier stood apart only on account of its agility, strength, and intelligence.

 According to medieval sources, the Destrier horse was not found in England until the 11th century.
 It was William The Conqueror who brought this specific type of horse with him to England and from this time onwards, the breed became popular with the richest knights who could afford to purchase it.